tmijs/tmi.js/ISSUE_TEMPLATE.md

 <!--
 Thanks for reporting issues back to tmi.js!
-This is the issue tracker of tmi.js, if you have any support question please check out https://www.tmijs.org/forums/ -->
+This is the issue tracker of tmi.js, please use the "Twitch API" Discord "#tmi" channel for support questions.
+Check the README "Community" section for links.
+-->

 **Actual behaviour:**